The Classification of Two-Dimensional Extended Topological Field Theories: Symmetric Monoidal Whiskering

 \begin{definition} A symmetric monoidal homomorphism $H: \sM \to \sM'$ is an {\em equivalence} of symmetric monoidal bicategories if there exists a symmetric monoidal homomorphism $F: \sM' \to \sM$ such that $FH \simeq id_\sM$ in the bicategory $\symbicat(\sM, \sM)$ and $HF \simeq id_{\sM'}$ in the bicategory $\symbicat(\sM', \sM')$. \end{definition}

 Using whiskering, it is straightforward to construct the necessary compositions which realize symmetric monoidal bicategories as a tricategory.
-This is done exactly as it is done for ordinary bicategories, \cite{GPS95}.
+This is done exactly as it has been done for ordinary bicategories, \cite{GPS95}, and for monoidal bicategories \cite{MR2839900}.
 The hom bicategories are precisely the bicategories $\symbicat(\sM, \sM')$ considered previously.
 Equivalence in any tricategory is defined exactly as above, and we moreover have the following result, an analog of which is true in any tricategory.

 \begin{lemma} Let $\sM$ and $\sM'$ be symmetric monoidal bicategories, and let $H: \sM \to \sM'$ be a symmetric monoidal homomorphism, which is an equivalence.
 Then for all symmetric monoidal bicategories $\sB$, the canonical homomorphisms (induced by whiskering)